the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 ## More tips & links...

-During my research I also collected some pretty interesting set of links with tips and great articles about the city.
+During my research, I also collected some pretty interesting set of links with tips and great articles about the city.
 Here are some of them:

-- **[The Best Singapore Travel Tips From Our Readers](https://lifehacker.com/the-best-singapore-travel-tips-from-our-readers-1829179524)**: I really like Lifehacker's _Hack Your City_ series, where they ask their uses to send in their best tips.
+- **[The Best Singapore Travel Tips From Our Readers](https://lifehacker.com/the-best-singapore-travel-tips-from-our-readers-1829179524)**: I really like Lifehacker's _Hack Your City_ series, where they ask their users to send in their best tips.
 - **["Corridors of Diversity": Showcasing the Secret of Singapore's Public Housing Success ](https://www.archdaily.com/866987/corridors-of-diversity-showcasing-the-secret-of-singapores-public-housing-success)**: You'll notice I did not get much into residential projects in the guide, because I like to keep the guide with buildings you can actually walk in and visit (well, mostly...).
 However, Singapore's public housing program is quite famous and successful, and this article showcases some important projects to look at in case you are interested.
 - **[The 38 Essential Restaurants in Singapore](https://www.eater.com/maps/best-restaurants-singapore)**: Great map and tips from Eater.
-Some if them are in the map above, but check it out for the full range in the link.
+Some of them are in the map above, but check it out for the full range in the link.
-- **[Unpacking Paul Rudolph’s Overlooked Architectural Feats in Southeast Asia ](https://www.archdaily.com/883921/unpacking-paul-rudolphs-overlooked-architectural-feats-in-southeast-asia)**: although I like how this guide turned out, my biggest pain is not having included any of Paul Rudolph's projects.
-I did not visit them and they are on my list "first things to do when in Singapore again".
+- **[Unpacking Paul Rudolph's Overlooked Architectural Feats in Southeast Asia ](https://www.archdaily.com/883921/unpacking-paul-rudolphs-overlooked-architectural-feats-in-southeast-asia)**: although I like how this guide turned out, my biggest pain is not having included any of Paul Rudolph's projects.
+I did not visit them, and they are on my list "first things to do when in Singapore again."
-- **[Interview with WOHA: “The Only Way to Preserve Nature is to Integrate it into Our Built Environment” ](https://www.archdaily.com/800182/interview-with-woha-the-only-way-to-preserve-nature-is-to-integrate-it-into-our-built-environment)**: WOHA is the quintessencial contemporary Singaporean architecture practice.
+- **[Interview with WOHA: "The Only Way to Preserve Nature is to Integrate it into Our Built Environment"](https://www.archdaily.com/800182/interview-with-woha-the-only-way-to-preserve-nature-is-to-integrate-it-into-our-built-environment)**: WOHA is the quintessential contemporary Singaporean architecture practice.
 Their buildings are everywhere and are (mostly) wonderful.